webofdata/specification-archived/specification.md

 ### Operation: Get Changes

 The 'get-changes' operation exposes a list of the entities that have changed in the specified dataset.
+Complete entity representation MUST be delivered back to the client.

 This operation exposes the changes that occur to a dataset.
-A server MUST return the changes in the order in which they occurred.
+Even though an entity may have changed many times the server is not required to return all these unique states.
+The server is only required to return the latest representation of the entity.

 <pre>